 Because of limited availability, we needed an additional hotel night outside of the park.
 This also would give us some flexibility.
 If we had good weather each day in Aoraki, we could use this as a flex day to explore elsewhere.
 If not, we could use it as a makeup day for one of our must-do hikes.

 This turned out to be a great choice.
 From the moment we pulled up, the host, Hugh, took care of us.
 We were shown to our comfortable room and then offered beers while we had a chance to clean up.
 Dinner was ample and delicious: chicken with stuffing, pork with blackberry jam, root vegetables, fresh vegetables, gravy, and finished with a wonderful Pavlova.
 We enjoyed the conversation and an accompanying bottle of wine as well.
 After dinner, we retired to the hot tub with a bottle of brut.
-After the hot tub, we enjoyed gazing at the stars in the dark, dark sky.
+W closed the night by gazing at countless stars in the dark, dark sky.

 Te Anau Lakefront B&B (Booking.com)

 We stayed in Te Anau the night before the Routeburn Track.
 This let us get an early start and gave us the chance to visit a nearby glowworm cave.
 Here, we wanted accommodations close to the Department of Conservation Visitor Center.
 This would make it easy to drop bags and to get back to our shuttle in the morning.

 We booked the well-reviewed Te Anau Lakefront B&B (Booking.com), located just across the street from the visitor center.
 In addition to the great location, we had a comfortable room, good common space, and a tasty breakfast of eggs Benedict with salmon.